 BrexitDownload As A PDF

-In a negotiated departure, there will be a transition period, known as the implementation period, before full separation comes into force.
+Following the UK departure on 31 January 2020, there will be a transition period, known as the implementation period, before full separation comes into force.
 During this time, EU legislation will continue to apply to the UK.
 This means that UK businesses can continue to trade with the EU, and goods placed on the EU/UK markets before the end of the implementation period can carry on through supply chains, under the rules that were in force at the start of the movement.
 Under a common rulebook, the UK would commit to ongoing harmonisation with those EU rules “necessary to provide for frictionless trade at the border” during this period.
 This transition period is currently foreseen to last until 31st December 2020, but potentially could be extended if negotiations on a future trading agreement are still ongoing at the end of this period.

 The political declaration, that accompanies the withdrawal agreement, indicates that the UK and the EU would like to explore possibilities for regulatory alignment as part of their future trade agreement to come into effect after the end of the transition period, including co-operation with EU agencies such as ECHA.
 The current UK Government intended to seek agreement on associate membership of ECHA to ensure that REACH registrations undertaken by UK companies remain valid in the EU and UK markets, post Brexit.
 Furthermore, the UK would seek agreement for future EU-REACH registrations to be undertaken by UK companies, the proposed options for which are as follows:

 Conversely, EU REACH registrations obtained by EU/EEA entities, would be accepted by UK authorities for the purposes of supply to the UK market.